Support for publication fees

 - The University Library will inform you whether or not support will be granted.

-There are dubious OA publishers that Lund University does not support.
-They are listed here along with some general advice.
-If you come in contact with publishers that you feel should be included on the list, or if you would like help to assess the quality of a publisher before submitting an article, please contact us at publicera [at] lub.lu.se.
+There are dubious OA publishers and journals that Lund University does not support.
+We have listed some general advice here .
+If you would like help to assess the quality of a publisher or a journal before submitting an article, please contact us at publicera [at] lub [dot] lu [dot] se.